35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 29. Enjoy a local beer with live music and volcano views at Cerveceria 14

-At a few minutes’ drive from Valhalla Farm, you will find this incredible space where you can enjoy a local beer and delicious dishes or just get a coffee with some pastry.
+At a few minutes’ drive fromĀ Valhalla Farm, you will find this incredible space where you can enjoy a local beer and delicious dishes, or just get a coffee with a pastry.
 You don’t have to be a beer lover to enjoy this place.

 it’s like a food court with tables scattered around a terrace and a huge garden.

-There is a stage where you can appreciate live music in the night with spectacular views of the Fuego volcano in the back.
-If you are there at night you may get the chance to see the volcano lava erupting.
+There is a stage where you can appreciate live music at night with spectacular views of the Fuego volcano in the back.
+If you are there at night, you may get the chance to see the volcano’s lava erupting.

 A great atmosphere with delicious food and drinks.